okmatija/Prizm/test/README.md

-This folder contains files which have a some point caused crashes/loaded incorrectly
+This folder contains files which have at some point caused crashes or loaded incorrectly